 The Company's Internal Model allows flexibility in determining which statistical distributions to use to represent risk factors (such as mortality, interest rates or credit risk) including those with heavy tails and empirical distributions.
 The model is not limited to assuming risks follow normal (or similar) distributions, as is implicit in the Standard Formula.
-This flexibility is important to ensure that the Company accurately models the behaviour of the risks which are most important risks to it.
+This flexibility is important to ensure that we accurately model the behaviour of the most important risks to the Company.